francisco-camargo/docker-build-images/README.md

 Exit with `Ctrl+C`

-If we don't want to have to add the `npm start` suffix to the `docker run` command, we can add this to the `Dockerfile`
+If we don't want to have to add the `npm start` suffix to the `docker run` command, we can add this to the `Dockerfile`.

 `--name` option let's us assign the name of a container ourselves

 #### Detached Mode

 Can run containers in detached mode (in the background) such that you can still work in the terminal

 `docker run -d react-app`